asuprem/EdnaML/roadmap.md

 Roadmap
+- connector to Google Drive
+   - and other cloud solutions
 - sharded training with pre-generated features for text ( and images...?)
     - need a generic sharded base dataloader, maybe???
     - basically, a class that loads data into memory, except now it can be sharded...?